Baba Jan (politician): Participation in elections

-Release from jail
+Release from jail after 10 years

 Jan and the other 13 people incarcerated for the 2011 Aliabad incident were finally released on or before 27 November 2020.
 Jan, Iftikhar Hussain and Shukoorullah Baig were the last to be released, the eleven others were released in October or November the same year.
 The release was made possible due to a seven-day sit-in by the families of the prisoners at Aliabad, Hunza.
 The sit-in started on October 4 at the College Chowk in Aliabad, the families demanded the release of the 14 incarcerated men saying the terrorism charges on them were false and the prisoners were punished for raising their voice for the rights of victims of Atabad disaster.
 The sit-in continued for seven days, on the seventh day Gilgit-Baltistan's interim government held talks with the families of the incarcerated men and assured them that the prisoners would be released before November 30, 2020.